Martinique: Etymology

-It is thought that Martinique is a corruption of the Taíno name for the island (Madiana/Madinina, meaning 'island of flowers', or Matinino, 'island of women'), as relayed to Christopher Columbus when he visited the island in 1502.
-According to historian Sydney Daney, the island was called Jouanacaëra or Iouanacaera by the Caribs, which means 'the island of iguanas'.
+It is thought that Martinique is a corruption of the Indigenous name for the island (Madiana/Madinina, meaning 'island of flowers', or Matinino, 'island of women'), as relayed by the Kalinago to Christopher Columbus when he visited the island in 1502.
+According to historian Sydney Daney, the island was called Jouanacaëra or Iouanacaera by the Kalinago, which means 'the island of iguanas'.

 History

 Pre-European contact and early colonial periods

-The island was occupied first by Arawaks, then by Caribs.
-The Arawaks came from Central America in the 1st century AD and the Caribs came from the Venezuelan coast around the 11th century.
+The island was occupied first by the Saladoid, then by Kalinago people.
+The Saladoid came from the South America Orinoco Basin in the 1st century AD and the Kalinago came from the Venezuelan coast around the 11th century.

 Christopher Columbus charted Martinique (without landing) in 1493, during his second voyage, but Spain had little interest in the territory.
 Columbus landed during a later voyage, on 15 June 1502, after a 21-day trade wind passage, his fastest ocean voyage.
 He spent three days there refilling his water casks, bathing and washing laundry.